-I Have Good News and Bad News About NBC's Streaming Service Peacock
+I Have Good News and Bad News About NBC's Streaming Service, Peacock

 Well, which do you want first?

 Let’s start with the bad news about NBC’s soon-to-launch streaming service Peacock.
-Citing sources familiar with the matter, CNBC reported Wednesday that the service is still in talks with Amazon and Roku about making its service available on those platforms straight out of the gate, but the chances that those users will have access to NBC’s platform right away are looking, well, grim.
+Citing sources familiar with the matter, CNBC reported this week that the service is still in talks with Amazon and Roku about making its service available on those platforms straight out of the gate, but the chances that those users will have access to NBC’s platform right away are looking, well, grim.

 One unnamed source who spoke with the outlet put the chances of the companies reaching a resolution before launch day next week at “less than 10%.”
 Woof.